LeCAD-PEG/SOLPS-GUI/doc/source/howto/ids/index.rst

 separation mark, while in Fortran90 percentage sign ``"%"`` is used instead.
-The ``"(:)"`` mark used in the shown form is used to designate a node being an array of structures node, as shown in Figs. :numref:`fig-node-parentChildSibling` and :numref:`fig-data_unit_tree_structure`, containing many structures with identical structure, additionally defined by array index with ``1`` as a start index (Fortran notation).
+The ``"(:)"`` mark used in the shown form is used to designate a node being an array of structures node, as shown in Figs. :numref:`fig-node_simpleStructureNode` and :numref:`fig-node_arrayOfStructuredNodes`, containing many structures with identical structure, additionally defined by array index with ``1`` as a start index (Fortran notation).
 For example, ``node_top.node_LV1(1)`` navigates to first structure of the ``node_LV1`` array of structures